-This product is specifically intended to provide relief to animals affected with mange.
-It is effective and safe for our feline friends, but also for dogs and other pets.
+This product is specifically intended for animals to promote their health even when affected with mange.
+It can be used on our feline friends, but also on dogs and other pets.

-In addition to helping to treat an infection of mites, it soothes the skin of the infected animal.
-The MANGE Remedy will also help relieve the itchiness and irritation caused by mange.
+You want to treat the infection of mites, and also soothes the skin of the infected animal.
+The MANGE product can also promote your cat skin health in case of itchiness and irritation caused by mange.

 However, it is important to consult a vet to make a diagnosis before using our product, to be certain that you are dealing with mange!